 Bear in mind, this is part of a reasonably long 3-5 hour hike to and from the carpark.

-Clarke Quay and Boat Quay will be found on any list of the best free things to do in Singapore.
+Clarke Quay and Boat Quay will be found on any list of the best things to do in Singapore at night.
 Both are located right next to each other, so get off the MRT in Clarke Quay and take a look around.

 If you time it at Happy Hour you can get cheap drinks in the otherwise overpriced bar area of Clarke Quay.

-After looking around Clarke Quay, walk along the river to Boat Quay where you will find a giant chicken statue.
+After looking around Clarke Quay, walk along the Singapore river to Boat Quay where you will find a giant chicken statue.
 Make sure to take a photo of you being laid by the giant chicken.
+You can even take a Singapore river cruise.

-You can keep walking around until you get to the Merlion.
-This statue is the symbol of Singapore.
+You can keep walking along Singapore river until you get to the Merlion.
+This statue is the symbol of Singapore (the lion city) and is one of the must-do activities in Singapore.
 It’s actually super cool.
 A half lion, half mermaid statue spewing water out of its mouth.

 Remember to get a photo angled so it looks like it’s spitting water into your mouth.
 Then maybe take a nice photo of the statue when the sun’s setting.
 It really is a beautiful location.